 The process isn’t complicated, but there are some things to look out for.
 Here’s the list of things you need to know.

 The first thing to bear in mind is timing.
 Unless you like paying hefty penalty fees, it’s not always worth leaving your current lender until your mortgage deal is running out.
-To avoid paying penalties its recommended to start the process three months prior to your current deal ending.
+To avoid paying penalties its recommended to start the process six months prior to your current deal ending.

 To guide you through the process, you should use an independent mortgage advisor.
 As they’re not tied to any particular lender, they’ll be able to give you impartial advice and offer you mortgages from a range of lenders.